whpptjs/docs/docs/src/guide/gettingStarted/authentication.md

 ## Reset Password

-Another feature of the authorisation that comes with Whppt out of the box is the ability for a user to reset their password.
+Another feature of the authentication that comes with Whppt out of the box is the ability for a user to reset their password.
 However, this will really only work with SMTP details provided and configured correctly as it requires an email to be sent to the user requesting their password reset.